“The customer is always right.”

 Great customer experiences lead to higher retention rates, increased brand loyalty, and bigger customer lifetime value (CLV).
 Improving customer experiences can seem like a straightforward task, but unless you base new tactics and strategies on tools like zero-party data, you might be putting in effort and resources in the wrong places.

 So, what are some RIGHT ways to use data analytics to improve customer loyalty?
-Here’s 5 ideas to help you get started building that data-driven competitive edge.
+Here are 5 ideas to help you get started building that data-driven competitive edge.

 1. Use Behavioral Analytics Data